Matsuōmaru and Umeōmaru

 Meiji

-The story is inspired by the life of Sugawara no Michizane (菅原道真), a Heian-era court noble falsely accused of conspiracy and later exiled to Kyūshū.
-In this play, the fictional triplets Matsuōmaru, Umeōmaru, and their brother Sakuramaru play significant roles,
+The story is inspired by the life of Sugawara no Michizane (菅原道真), a Heian-period court noble who was falsely accused of conspiracy and later exiled to Kyūshū.
+In the play, the fictional triplets Matsuōmaru, Umeōmaru, and their brother

-embodying loyalty and service to Michizane.
+Sakuramaru play significant roles, symbolising loyalty and devotion to Michizane.

 USD$ 177.00